In April 2016 Jo was thrilled and honoured to be invited to become CEO of Thrombosis.

 My background is in clinical and research medical administration.
 I have a family history of VTE, with both myself and other family members having been affected by clots.
 Sadly, we lost my Mum to a missed pulmonary embolism back in the 1980s.

 Working for Thrombosis UK means I can use both my administrative and life skills to help bring about real change in this field and I am proud to be able to do this.

-My name is Clare Reynolds I am 37 years old and live in Liverpool with my partner and two children.
+My name is Clare Prince I am 37 years old and live in Liverpool with my partner and two children.

 I became involved with Thrombosis UK many years ago when it was called Lifeblood.
 The charity helped and supported me through some of my most troubled times dealing with multiple episodes of VTE.
 I was very keen to spread awareness and over time became more and more involved with the charity doing this.

 In Februrary 2013 I was made a Lifeblood Ambassador which was a very proud moment, not only because I was the first patient ambassador but because 1 month earlier I was diagnosed with a bilateral PE whilst 5 months pregnant with my second child.

 My relationship with the charity blossomed and in July 2014 I was asked to be a trustee.
 I took on the role with great pride and have played a very active part in helping shape the charity that did so much for me in the early days of VTE diagnosis.

 In December 2016 became an employed member of the team working alongside Annya and Jo.
 I am the Project Development Officer on a part time basis.
 I have a wealth of experience both living and dealing with Thrombosis and hope I can be a small part of helping someone else like Thrombosis UK have helped me.